 A Valuable Source of Knowledge

-Conservation studies have revealed how feral goats choose to live.
+Conservation studies have revealed how goats choose to live in the wild.
 This knowledge is invaluable to those of us who keep their tame cousins, so that we can understand their behavior and manage our herds optimally.
 Feral populations all over the world have a number of features in common.
 We understand these as behavioral preferences that enable goat society to run at its smoothest.

 Feral Goat Social Life

 Goats establish permanent night camps where the whole herd aggregates at night.
 However, males and females segregate outside of the breeding season.

 Females bond for longer and groups normally consist of mothers, daughters, and sisters.
 A study of two different feral populations found cliques of around twelve females plus several does who remained on the periphery, some of which formed a new group at a later date.
 Within the core and on the periphery, bonded individuals were found.
 During the day goats disperse over the landscape to forage in small subgroups of generally two to four bonded individuals.
 Males group loosely outside of the breeding season.
 During the rut, males may be seen wandering alone until they find a female group.